emarsden/pgmacs/README.md

 - browse the **list of tables** in the database

-- browse the contents of a table, row by row
+- browse the contents of a table, row by row, in paginated mode for large tables

 - edit the value of a column (type `RET` on the value you want to modify)

 - copy/paste rows of a database table (type `k` to copy, `y` to paste in a table display buffer)

-## Get started
+## Getting started

 You will need the [pg-el library](https://github.com/emarsden/pg-el/) installed, available in [MELPA](https://melpa.org/):